Live in Buffalo: July 4th, 2004

-Live in Buffalo: July 4th, 2004 is a live album by the American rock band Goo Goo Dolls.
+Live in Buffalo: July 4th, 2004 is a live album by the American rock band the Goo Goo Dolls.
 It includes a CD and a DVD, showing their concert in Buffalo, New York from July 4, 2004.
 The concert included performances of all their major hits, including "Iris", "Name", and "Slide".
 There are nineteen (19) songs on the DVD total, plus a studio version of their Supertramp cover, "Give A Little Bit" on the CD.
 The concert was shot and recorded in downtown Buffalo on Niagara Square in front of Buffalo City Hall.
-As for the concert itself, the performance was enigmatic; garnering comparisons to the Talking Heads' Stop Making Sense from members of the band's crew.
+As for the concert itself, the performance was enigmatic, garnering comparisons to Talking Heads' Stop Making Sense from members of the band's crew.
 Over 60,000 fans attended the performance, braving a torrential downpour.
 The rain cleared in time for the Goo Goo Dolls to start the show, but during their performance of "January Friend", the rain began pouring down again, harder than before.
-The band played on, finishing the set, despite being pulled off stage briefly for a safety precaution and skipping three songs* that were on the original set list.
+The band played on, finishing the set, despite being pulled off stage briefly for a safety precaution and skipping three songs that were on the original set list.

 The music video for "Give a Little Bit", which consists of footage from the concert and documentary, was edited by Scott C. Wilson.